 We’re seeing providers respond to corporate demand – lots of them offer more privacy, more meeting rooms and the option to brand a space.
 Some offer the chance to influence how a space is designed and organised.
 This way, bigger companies get the office experience they’re used to, without the management or admin, and with the added benefits of collaboration and community.
 It can make financial sense for them, too – they pay a flat fee, rather than worrying about maintenance costs, furniture, equipment and tea bags for their employees.

 expect to use more collaborative space over the next three years

 In 2018, as part of our trend report (Y)OUR SPACE, we surveyed senior executives at 120 global companies to find out what the corporates really have in store for our industry.
-Here’s what they told us 44% say flexible space will make up a fifth of their office space in the next three years & 16% estimate that half of their workspace will be flexible within three years.
+Here’s what they told us.
+44% say flexible space will make up a fifth of their office space in the next three years and 16% estimate that half of their workspace will be flexible within three years.

 Their intentions are driven by lots of things, but their most cited reasons were ‘increased flexibility’, ‘a greater sense of community’ and ‘greater speed to becoming operational’.
 Three quarters said they thought productivity, wellbeing and happiness would increase with a shift to a flexible workspace, which is something we’ve seen first-hand.
 Several tech giants have taken space in coworking environments, and having their employees work side by side with startups and innovators is really motivating for them.
 People love to see others producing great work.